Wildlander-mod/wildlander-mod.github.io/index.md

 ---

 ## Thank yous

-We would like to thank Terrorforge, Skjolbir, Goldymires, Semkiry and the whole Requiem Team for the guides used to produce this Wiki.
+We would like to thank Alexandregd, Goldymires, Giblets, Hazardoss, Liam, SuicidalKillers, Skjolbir, Semkiry, Terrorforge and the whole Requiem Community for the guides used to produce this Wiki.

 ----